o1-labs/ensue-starter-repo/README.md

 Add `PROJECT_UNTITLED_NPM` and `PROJECT_UNTITLED_DOCKER` as repository secrets in GitHub.
 For example, to add the `PROJECT_UNTITLED_NPM` secret:

-1. Go to repository Settings ’ Secrets and variables ’ Actions
+1. Go to repository Settings ï¿½ Secrets and variables ï¿½ Actions
 2. Click "New repository secret"
 3. Name: `PROJECT_UNTITLED_NPM`
 4. Value: your GitHub Personal Access Token